openshift/hive/docs/aws-sts-provisioning.md

 ### Create Authentication Manifest

-In the same directory as your Secret manifets, add another to configure the OpenShift Authentication operator to use the S3 OIDC provider created by `ccoctl create identity-provider`.
+In the same directory as your Secret manifets, add another file named `cluster-authentication-02-config.yaml` to configure the OpenShift Authentication operator to use the S3 OIDC provider created by `ccoctl create identity-provider`.

 ```yaml
 apiVersion: config.openshift.io/v1